Herbjørn Gausta: Biography

-Gausta was born on the Gausta farm in Mæl parish in the municipality of Tinn in Telemark county, Norway.
+Gausta was born on the Gausta farm in the Mæl parish in Tinn Municipality in Telemark county, Norway.
 In 1867, Gausta immigrated to America with his parents and four sisters, settling on a farm near Harmony, Minnesota.
 Gausta entered a training program for parochial school teachers at Luther College in 1872.
 He left for Europe three years later on a stipend provided by the community of Decorah, Iowa under the leadership of The Rev. Ulrik Vilhelm Koren.
 Gausta studied at Knud Bergslien's Academy of Art in Oslo and also attended the Academy of Fine Arts, Munich.